ISGAN in a Nutshell

 Renewable energy for a sustainable world

-The International Smart Grid Action Network (ISGAN) aims to accelerate the development and deployment of smarter, cleaner electricity grids, smart grids around the world.
+The International Smart Grid Action Network (ISGAN) aims to accelerate the development and deployment of smarter, cleaner electricity grids, commonly referred to as “smart grids”, around the world.
 ISGAN’s national experts hail from 24 countries and the European Commission and include engineers, analysts, academics, industry executives, government officials, project managers, policymakers, technology providers, and utility planners.
 In collaboration with the International Energy Agency (IEA), the Clean Energy Ministerial (CEM) and other strategic partners, ISGAN aims to identify emerging advances, share best practices and raise awareness of the value and impact of smarter grids.

 ISGAN facilitates the exchange of knowledge, technical assistance, peer review and activity coordination among its participants and stakeholders.
 Policy analysis and recommendations are a top priority for ISGAN.
 Its relevance is based on unbiased technical expertise and direct interaction with policymakers.